-My platoon made it to BLUE PHASE.
-This is our final phase of BCT and builds on everything that we have learned in the last weeks.
+My platoon made it to BLUE PHASE - our final phase of BCT that builds on everything that we have learned in the last several weeks.
 Wake up was at 0430 (the usual) and we were all down in formation by 0450.
 We started drawing weapons at 0515 and then headed out for another road march, this time marching in tactical formation to the range.
 The cooler temperature and slight breeze made it more bearable.
 Breakfast was okay, but I have yet to mention the concept of 'slide and eat'.
 You take your tray and carry it to this long table.
 Starting at one end, eating as you slide your tray along the table sidestepping as you go.
 By the time you reach the end of the table, your tray should be empty.
 If it's not, too bad.
 Today was weapons familiarization day and we got to learn about and test several different types of weapons.
 First up was the M18 Claymore Mine (dummies of course).
 It wasn't too hard, but you had to keep your wires from getting tangled.
 After we were done setting up we had to yell, "Claymore, Claymore, Claymore!"
 Then we got to fire the M240B Machine Gun.
 Now that baby can fire some rounds!
 The M203 Grenade Launcher was pretty cool, but firing dummy rounds out of the AT4 Anti-Tank Rocket Launcher was awesome!
 After all that exciting fun, we saw the Claymores in action.
 Marching back to the company was tough and I had rubbed a blister on my left heel.
 Ouch!
 Oh, and guess what tonight brought me?
 Fireguard duty! 🤪

 We didn't march to the range this morning ... we rode a bus!
 My feet got a break and maybe this blister will heal faster.
 Today we engaged in tossing live grenades.
 First, we entered a practice bay wearing flak jackets under our LCE (Load-Carrying Equipment).
 Standing behind a small wall with the range NCO, we had to first squat and stand up, then a grenade was put into our hand without the thumb clip.
 We had to say clearly "Proper grip--twist--pull pin!" throw the grenade quickly, and squat back down.
 "Too easy, Drill Sergeant!".
 We threw a few dummy grenades, moving on to practice emergency procedures, and then we were allowed to throw live grenades.
 We also learned and conducted some tactical maneuvers, and then took part in a short obstacle course with our buddy.
 We ran from log to log, dropping for cover which is called the three-minute rush.
 My buddy would shout "Buddy set" and I would have to respond with "Buddy moving" as we pushed on through the course, maneuvering and engaging targets as part of a team.
 The low and high crawl was not bad, except when I was on my back using my quad muscles to push forward.
 It hurt like the dickens!
 We did some more shooting with our M16s and had to fire ten rounds with our protective masks on.
 When night closed in, we fired a clip of regular ammo and tracers, which looked pretty wicked in the dark.
 We didn't return to the company until well after 2100.
 Most of us just dropped on our bunks and went straight to sleep, but I was in need of a cold shower first.